 Original Medicare (Parts A and B) will cover many of your hospital and medical expenses, but not all of them.
 Depending on your health and financial situation, out-of-pocket expenses can add up.

-As a local independent Benefits Advisor, specializing in Medicare, I'm proud to offer a wide variety of Medicare coverage options.
-Whether it's a Medicare Supplement, a Medicare Advantage plan, or a stand-alone prescription drug plan (Part D) as well as dental, vision and hearing benefits.
-I can help you find a plan that's right for you.
+As a local independent Benefits Advisor, I'm proud to offer a wide variety of Medicare coverage options.
+Whether it's a Medicare Supplement, a Medicare Advantage plan, or a stand-alone prescription drug plan (Part D), I can help you find a plan that's right for you.
 My service is free of charge to you.

 Please feel free to contact me with your questions at (602) 616-7772.